ananthsd/SteamStatsDiscordBot/README.md

 `!banstatus <steam id (custom or not)>` to get ban info.

+`!refreshdotadata` only works if your id matches the one in auth.json.
+It takes dota data from OpenDota's github so the bot doesn't have to download it each time it wants to look up hero/item/ability info.

 ## Anti-Spam
 The bot only accepts commands every 5 seconds for each user, so multiple people can send 1 command each within 5 seconds, but a single person can't send commands more than 1 per 5 seconds.